Ecobee3 Review – A Hands-On Experience From HellBy - 06/07/2016

 Playing with Others

 There are other ways that ecobee can detect occupancy.
 For one, it supports geofencing.
 When your phone approaches, it can automatically trigger the right mode.
 When all phones are gone, it can swap to away mode.
 Another way it can detect occupancy is by using data points from third-party devices.
-Ecobee integrates with Wink, SmartThings, Haiku, IFTTT, Harmony, Vera, Control4, and more.
-The latest version is also HomeKit compatible.
+Ecobee integrates with Wink, SmartThings, Haiku, IFTTT, Harmony, Vera, Control4, abode, and more.
+Version 3 is also HomeKit compatible.
 You can even control the thermostat using Siri.

 Reminders and Alerts